What is a Scanner? | Scan Our Documents Easily

 Drum Type

-These devices have some drum or roller that rotates to perform digitization.
+These devices have a drum or roller that rotates to perform digitization.
 Users use this scanner for prepress and graphic design work with used materials.

 Besides, users use this type of scanner to scan materials.
 It includes transparencies or large-size negatives with resolutions higher than 3,000 dpi.
 Moreover, it helps achieve highly accurate scans.